Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Hold on, hold on, bring that back.

-Bring back the yes, there it is.
+Bring back the, yes, there it is.

 My argument was this.

-I might make the counter-argument.
+I might make the counter argument.

-I I would say there is very obvious subversive right-wing extremism messaging here.
+I would say there is very obvious subversive right-wing extremism messaging here.

-We've got a stormtrooper with a cactus growing out of his head.
+We've got Star Wars paraphernalia all over, affluent that we've got a stormtrooper with a cactus growing out of his head.

-We've got Napoleon dynamite, easy comedy reminding you it's okay to laugh.
+We've got Napoleon Dynamite, easy comedy reminding you it's okay to laugh.

 Of course, the Eucharist and Mother Mary.

-Is that our St. Joan of Arc?
+Is that Joan of Arc?

 They may think it's live, laugh, love, but the longer they look at it.